formkiq/docs.formkiq.com/docs/platform/document_console.md

 ## Customizations

-The source code to the FormKiQ Document Console is available from the [github.com](https://github.com/formkiq/formkiq-document-console) page.
+The source code to the FormKiQ Document Console is available via its [GitHub page](https://github.com/formkiq/formkiq-document-console).